NYUeServ/nyuclasses-test-suite/README.md

 [Download requirements](https://github.com/NYUeServ/nyuclasses-test-suite/wiki/System-Requirements)

+Modifications for Different Sakai Distributions
+---

+This test suite is aimed to be as generic and friendly to vanilla version of Sakai Community as possible; however, there are places that you may want to change to make this work for you and your Sakai distribution.
+The modifications needed include but are not limited to the following:

+- Login Page
+- Assignment Page
+- Custom Tools

 Running with Docker Script:
 ---
 We have made a script to run your very own instance of our test suite via docker.
 If you just want to run it